web3-wallet/web3-wallet/docs/getting-started.md

 ## Use with @tanstack/query

 [@tanstack/query](https://tanstack.com/query/v4) is a fantastic and very popular library for async state(server side state) management.
 Web3 wallet uses @tanstack/query under the hood for managing async state.
-But the core wallet functionalities of does not depends on @tanstack/query.
+But the core web3 wallet functionalities does not depends on @tanstack/query.
 If all you need is the core wallet functionalities, you don't need to setup @tanstack/query.

-In order use web3-wallet with @tanstack/query, all you need to do is Wrap your App component with `Web3WalletQueryClientProvider`.
+In order to use web3-wallet with @tanstack/query, you need to Wrap your App component with `Web3WalletQueryClientProvider`.

 ```tsx
 import { theme } from '@site/theme';